mtagliavia/ldmx_graphs/README.md

     3) Graph these medians and quantiles from both of these data sets concurrently.

 Analyzing the graph produced by this example shows that, as expected, the 2 GeV neutrons have overall higher hit energies than the 1 GeV neutrons.
 This trend is especially strong in the core of the distribution, where there are higher quantities of hits.

+### analysis_funcs.py

+This file contains all of my functions that I use for graphing and understanding the simulation data.
+Along with the functions in graph_functions.py, it includes histogramming and scatterplot functions as well as a function that prints out important statistics about a distribution.